🧠 What is semantic SEO and entity optimisation? (Direct answer)

 3. How Google's Knowledge Graph Works

 Google's Knowledge Graph is a structured database of entities and the relationships between them.
-Launched in 2012 with 570 million entities, it has grown to 8 billion entities storing 800 billion facts about relationships by 2026.
-Source: Niumatrix Semantic SEO Guide, January 2026.
+Launched in 2012 with 570 million entities, it has grown to more than 54 billion entities storing 1.6 trillion facts about relationships as of mid-2024 — up from 500 billion facts on 5 billion entities in 2020 — and continues expanding.
+Source: Search Engine Land / Kalicube, May 2024.

 Each entity has a unique identifier (KGMID), a set of attributes, and typed relationships to other entities.
 The Knowledge Graph is built from multiple source types: Wikidata and Wikipedia (the most authoritative), Google Business Profiles, structured data (schema markup) from websites, entity extraction from crawled pages, and cross-platform data consistency checks.
-Google uses it to disambiguate queries, power Knowledge Panels, verify factual accuracy in AI Overviews, and evaluate whether content accurately represents entities and their relationships.

 🔍 How Google builds entity confidence — the pipeline